News media circulation terms and definitions

 C 103.1

-Total Average Circulation - Print & Digital The sum of total paid and total qualified nonpaid print and digital distribution.
-AAM Reports & Media Intelligence Center
+Total Average Circulation - Print & Digital The sum of total circulation including paid and free print and digital distribution.

 Paid Circulation Types